How to Remove All Files and Directories Using Linux Terminal

 Note that, Otherwise, if the file is not write-protected, it will be deleted without prompting.

-Remove multiple files at once in linux
+Remove multiple files in linux using rm command

 You can use the rm command to remove multiple file in linux.
 See the uses of rm command with multiple options, as shown below: